chavo1/aws-vpc-terraform/README.md

 # aws-vpc-terraform
-Module to deploy aws vpc with terraform
+Module to deploy aws VPCs with terraform